mbykov/sandhi/Readme.md

-# node.js sanskrit internal sandhi only
+# node.js sanskrit sandhi rules

 to be completely rewritten